 Successful women are confident in their field, but they aren´t always confident with their self-worth, or with their desirability.
 I know I was.

 I could go head to head with a man at work, but when it comes to flirting with a man, or dealing with him intimately, I wasn´t confident of myself.

-The Fix: Improve your self-image, learn to be comfortable being a woman, and believe that you are a desirable, high-quality woman.
+Improve your self-image, learn to be comfortable being a woman, and believe that you are a desirable, high-quality woman.
 Learn to let go of negative thoughts.

-4. You may think that brain is enough to attract a man.
+#4 Dating Block for High Achieving Women: You may think that brain is enough to attract a man.